-The following character set below are the characters that can be used when when creating a name or note as follows:
+The following character set below can be used when creating a name or note as follows:

-Numeric characters: 0-9 Alpha Characters: A-Z

-Special Characters: ! ' # space / . - ()
+Numeric characters: 0-9 Alpha Characters: A-ZSpecial Characters: $!' # space / . - ()$

-Note: The name and note fields are 20 charters in length using any combination of the above character set.
+Note: The name and note fields are 20 characters in length using any combination of the above.